shabbirh/MongoHub-Mac/README.markdown

     - Changing "upset" to "upsert"
     - Fix from billybobuk to get the database list when having auth
     - Adding header in the data outline view
+    - Fix to add a document with structures inside an array (https://github.com/fotonauts/MongoHub-Mac/issues/28)

 ## History